-To:Tenured and Tenure-Track FacultyFrom:Emily Stokes-Rees, Chair, University Senate Agenda CommitteeSarah Hall and Natalie Russo, Co-Chairs, University Senate Committee on Appointment and Promotions
+Emily Stokes-Rees, Chair, University Senate Committee on Appointment

-Date: January 17, 2023
+Date: October 16, 2024

 On behalf of the University Senate, we would like to inform you of the upcoming election to fill vacant seats on the Provost's Advisory Committee on Promotion and Tenure (Advisory Committee).
-This year, tenure-line faculty in Electorates 2, 5, 6, 10, 11, and 12 will participate in this election.
+This year, tenure-line faculty in Electorates 2, 5, 6, 10, 11, and 12 will vote for up to three eligible representatives to serve two-year terms (AY2024-25 and 2025-26).

 An election ballot will be sent to tenure-line faculty in the following electorates: